Our Story

 "Ndoto" means "dream" in Swahili.

 Allison Schlack, a Baylor Business School student, had a difficult decision to make when she graduated in 2002.
 She had three choices: a lucrative job offer, a Christian camp internship, or the opportunity to go by herself to live in a slum in Kenya.
 Having traveled abroad, been a part of a local homeless ministry, and been mentored by pastors and community developers, she had a heart for the poor and those marginalized by society.
+Allison decided to take a chance on one last chance to do what she had long dreamed of.

 When the organizations she contacted refused to send a young single girl to Africa alone, Allison was referred to a Baylor student from Kenya who connected her with a young Kenyan pastor and his family.
 At the age of twenty-two with no agency backing and having exchanged only one email with the pastor, she boarded a plane alone with a 4x6 picture of the man who was going to pick her up at the airport.
 When she arrived at the Nairobi airport, no one was there.
 She waited.
 Almost an hour later, from behind the crowd, a piece of paper with her name printed on it appeared, and she spotted the man in the picture.

-As she walked into the pastor’s house, she saw there no running water and many mosquitoes.
+As she walked into the pastor’s house, she saw no running water but many mosquitoes.
 In her second week there, when the neighbor’s baby died of malaria, she realized that she was far from home.
 The suffering, death, and poverty she had so often read about were now a part of her reality.

 After three months living in Kenya, she returned home devastated.
 Unsure of what to do next and how to reconcile her two worlds, Allison got a job with Baylor.
 She loved her job but something was always tugging her back to Africa.
 After eighteen months, she quit her job and moved back to Kenya.